bhanusanjay/test/README.md

 Gareth

+Thank you for stepping up so seamlessly from an individual contributor role to a manager—this transition was very much anticipated given your capabilities.
+You’ve done a great job building a strong team culture rooted in trust and collaboration.
+As you continue to grow in this role, please trust that I am here to support and enable your success, not to be a bottleneck.
+Together, we can achieve even greater impact.

 Start:

 Applying practical, hands-on learning to deepen understanding of LLMs and GenAI technologies, especially now that access to models and tooling is available.